-The ladybug nymph is about ½ inch in length, with an elongated, spiny body.
-It is black with red, orange or white markings.
-Their appearance can be quite alarming, but they won't harm either you or your plants.
-They will spend several weeks eating pest insects until they eventually pupate and emerge and adults.
+The ladybug larva is about 1/2 inch in length, with an elongated, spiny body.
+It is black with red, orange, or white markings.
+The larvae spend several weeks eating pest insects until they eventually pupate and emerge as adults.

-Lady beetles overwinter as adults in dry, protected areas such as tree bark, house shingles or even indoors in attics.
+Lady beetles overwinter as adults in dry, protected areas such as tree bark, house shingles, or even indoors in attics.
 They come out from cover in early spring and begin feeding and laying eggs right away.
-One female lady beetles can lay up to 1,000 eggs over a 3 month period.
-When the young lady beetles emerge from the eggs as larvae, they look like the picture shown and begin feeding immediately.
+One female lady beetle can lay up to 1,000 eggs over a three-month period.
+When the young lady beetles emerge from the eggs as larvae, they begin feeding immediately.

 Besides other insects, lady beetles also feed on pollen.
-Plant some of their favorite flowers, to attract lady beetles to your garden.
+Plant some of their favorite flowers to attract them to your garden.
 These include angelica, calendula, coreopsis, cosmos, dill, chives, marigold, sweet alyssum, and yarrow.

-Lady beetles will also need a source of water.
-If you have a water garden or fountain, great, but a shallow saucer of water is plenty.
+Lady beetles also need a source of water.
+This does not have to be a water garden or fountain; a shallow saucer of water is sufficient.
 Make sure you change the water often, or you will attract mosquitoes looking for a place to lay their eggs.